Pastors

 Julia Metcalf is a graduate of Princeton Theological Seminary where she received a Master of Divinity in 2020.
 During her time at PTSem, she had the privilege of serving for a year at The American Church in Paris, FR as the pastoral intern for Youth and Young Adults along with several other field education opportunities in children's ministry and hospital chaplaincy.

 Julia was born and raised in Tulsa, Oklahoma, and studied vocal performance as an undergraduate at Belmont University in Nashville where she graduated in 2015.
 Her gratitude to the Lord for bringing her back to First Church to serve alongside this wonderful expression of the Body of Christ is overflowing, and she is thrilled to continue to deepen the beautiful relationships she has developed here over the years as we all seek to love and serve the Lord together.
-She is deeply grateful and honored to serve as the second female pastor in First Church’s history.
+She is deeply grateful and honored to serve as one of the few female pastors in First Church’s history.

 Julia is very interested in the spiritual disciplines and how they can enrich our faith journeys, as well as what personal relationship with Jesus Christ looks like for both young and old.
 Julia serves on the board of directors of Camp Loughridge and serves as a mentor to the Oklahoma Student Leadership Forum.